Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 ```

 The enabling study contributes methodological and platform-level learning.
 It does not provide direct evidence for pain-specific mechanisms, clinical efficacy or functional benefit.
 Those questions will be addressed prospectively within the chronic-primary-pain programme.

+The MRC-funded product is the chronic-primary-pain intervention.
+The HRP Transfer Lab is the enabling development technology, the pathway strand supports translation and implementation, and the BPS study provides separate methodological calibration.
+Success of the MRC programme will ultimately be judged by whether it produces a clinically credible pain intervention and a justified advance, revise or retire decision.

 ---